Sengab-platform/backend/doc/actors.md

 Message | Description
 ------- | -----------
-msg : ProjectMessage | this is a trait which all Project Requests extends msg : UserMessage | this is a trait which all User Requests extends msg : ContributionMessage | this is a trait which all Contribution Requests extends msg : EnrollmentMessage |  this is a trait which all Enrollment Requests extends msg : CategoryMessage | this is a trait which all Category Requests extends
+msg : ProjectMessage | this is a trait which all Project Requests extend msg : UserMessage | this is a trait which all User Requests extend msg : ContributionMessage | this is a trait which all Contribution Requests extend msg : EnrollmentMessage |  this is a trait which all Enrollment Requests extend msg : CategoryMessage | this is a trait which all Category Requests extend

 ## 2. Project Manager